ja-me-ch/Anime-Trivia-Game/README.md

 (Musician) performed a musical theme for which anime?

-Using Images template, which of these characters (4 images) is (name of character)
+Using Images template, which of these characters (4 images) is (name of character) Using Images template (1) what is the name of this character?

 <!-- When did this (anime/manga) being airing/start publishing? -->